Feels like Church

 February 2026

 I want to suggest the question is wrong.
-Whether the gathered eight people meet some institutional definition of church is not the interesting thing about them.
-What's interesting is that they have (usually accidentally) stumbled upon an environment that integrates a constellation of things human beings need most — community, meaning, purpose, ethics, growth, ritual, transcendence.
-They're creating spiritual magic, in a place, with people, under the lordship of Jesus.
+Whether this new social unit meets some institutional definition of church is not the interesting thing about them.
+What's interesting is that they have (usually accidentally) created an authentic environment that deeply integrates a constellation of existential needs in a raw, unpolished format.
+The usually get community, meaning, purpose, ethics, growth, ritual, transcendence all at once.
+By starting something new, centered on the Kingdom, they end up creating spiritual magic without trying.

-What people long for when they imagine "church at its best" is the integration of their existential longings.
-A community where relationships, meaning, worship, ethics, formation, sending, and the presence of God are not separate offerings but a single form of life.
-That integration is rare, and it's what people are actually starving for.
+What people long for when they imagine "church at its best" is the integration of all of their deepest existential longings.
+A place where relationships, meaning, worship, ethics, formation, sending, and the presence of God are not separate offerings but a single form of life.

 Which is why the next decade does not need more institutional recovery projects.
 It needs builders who can plant integrated spiritual communities in places where the church does not yet exist, the cities where the institutional form has lost the plot, and the workplaces and friendship circles where life is being built again.